AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Experiments

 \subsection{Comparison with State-of-the-art Robust Training Methods}

 \cref{tab: rt rob} compares our method against state-of-the-art robust training methods.
 It can be seen that AROID substantially improves vanilla AT in terms of accuracy (by 3.16\%) and robustness (by 3.65\%).
 This improvement is sufficient to boost the performance of vanilla AT to surpass the state-of-the-art robust training methods like SEAT and LAS-AWP in terms of both accuracy and robustness.
 This suggests that our method achieved a better trade-off between accuracy and robustness while boosting robustness.
-More importantly, our method, as it is based on DA, can be easily integrated into the pipeline of existing robust training methods and, as our results show, is complementary to them.
-By combining with SWA and/or AWP, our method substantially improves robustness even further while still maintaining an accuracy higher than that achieved by others methods.